syntax-tree/mdast-util-heading-range/readme.md

 ## Security

-Improper use of the `onrun` can open you up to a [cross-site scripting (XSS)][xss] attack as the value returned from it is injected into the syntax tree.
+Improper use of `onrun` can open you up to a [cross-site scripting (XSS)][xss] attack as the value it returns is injected into the syntax tree.
 This can become a problem if the tree is later transformed to [**hast**][hast].
 The following example shows how a script is injected that could run when loaded in a browser.